 - 7. Sante Fe Compact 70 Pint Dehumidifier

 - 8. Keystone KSTAD50B 50 Pint Dehumidifier

 1. Tosot Energy Star Dehumidifier

-Tosot’s best dehumidifier for basements measures 14.8-inches by 11.4-inches by 24-inches, and it can hold up to 70 pints before you have to empty it out to keep it running in top shape.
+Tosot’s dehumidifier measures 14.8-inches by 11.4-inches by 24-inches, and it can hold up to 70 pints of moisture before you have to empty it out to keep it running in top shape.
 It works well in garages, basements, laundry rooms, bigger retail locations, and anywhere you can imagine in your home.
 Depending on the room size, the dehumidifer will absorb up to nine gallons of water per day.
-Since it’s an Energy-Star rated product, it’ll save you money by cutting down on the electric bill while effectively getting rid of the moisture that can wreak havoc on your home.
+It’ll save you money by cutting down on the electric bill while effectively getting rid of the moisture that can wreak havoc on your home.

 - Has an Energy-Star rating